cooljeanius/A_New_Order/README_egallager_mods.txt

    authored by a non-native English speaker, but there's a lot of text, and typos slip thru...)
- - ensuring all calls to {MESSAGE} use the CAPTION_TEXT parameter when relevant
+ - ensuring all calls to {MESSAGE} use the CAPTION_TEXT parameter when relevant (done from about halfway thru until the end; need to go back to fix up the beginning though)

 Anyways, here are my per-scenario notes: